Songfacts®: You can leave comments about the song at the bottom of the page.

 Tracey Ullman is a British comedy actress who moved to the US and starred in her own TV series, The Tracey Ullman Show, which was one of the first shows on the Fox network.
 This was her biggest hit.

 The video features a cameo by Paul McCartney as a character named Paul.
-At the time, Tracey Ullman was filming a role in McCartney's movie Give My Regards To Broadstreet. (thanks, Edward Pearce - Ashford, Kent, England, for above 3)
+He is seen driving a car with Ullman in the passenger's seat.
+At the time, Tracey Ullman was filming a role in McCartney's movie Give My Regards To Broadstreet.